GUN BUYBACK program, NON-PROFIT WEAPONS COLLECTION SURRENDER & DESTRUCTIONDonate Your Unwanted Guns

 What Grinds Our Gears

 Every year, thousands of weapons become unwanted.
 There are many reasons, but everyone wants a safe, reliable partner to entrust their unwanted firearm to.
-Fifty50 Forever Home’s mission is to safely ensure that these weapons will never show up at a crime scene, used in an act of violence or harm a soul, ever.
+Fifty50 Forever Home’s mission is to safely ensure that these weapons will never show up at a crime scene or be used in an act of violence to harm a soul, ever.

-are events where individuals can turn in firearms to an authorized party, like a licensed manufacturer or law enforcement with no questions asked.
+These are events where individuals can turn in firearms to an authorized party like a licensed manufacturer or law enforcement with no questions asked.

 The overall goal of gun buyback programs is to reduce the number of gun deaths and injuries from irresponsible, careless or unwanted guns in a community.
 The objective of a gun buyback event is to simply get unwanted or unneeded guns off the streets.
 Getting guns off the streets does not directly correlate to gun violence or any kind of violence.